-- Wipe down tables for spilled drinks and sanitize patio furniture like benches where food crumbs can easily hide, which are appealing snacks to flies and roaches.
+- Wipe down tables for spilled drinks and sanitize patio furniture like benches where food crumbs can easily hide, which are appealing snacks to flies, hornets, and roaches.

-- Plant fewer blooming flowers as they attract bees and flying insects.
+- Plant fewer blooming flowers as they attract bees and other flying insects.

 - Schedule a pest management professional to teach staff and maintenance crews the signs of pest activity and practical, everyday strategies for combating pest-conducive conditions.